-A. Permitted Uses

-- 1. The use of real property is subject to the provisions of Article 9.2.8.
-Use Regulations. - 2.
-Uses are permitted as specified in Article 9.2.8. - 3.
-Non-residential uses are permitted as specified in the table below, as specified in Article 6, only in combination with a permitted residential use. - 4.
-Use categories not expressly authorized are prohibited.

-B. Permitted Accessory Uses

-- 1. The use of real property is subject to the provisions of Article 9.2.8.
-Use Regulations. - 2.
+- A. Permitted Uses - 1.
+The use of real property is subject to the provisions of Article 9.2.8., Allowed Uses. - 2.
+Uses are permitted as specified in Article 9.2.8, Allowed Uses. - 3.
+Non-residential uses are permitted as specified in the table below, subject to the standards set forth in Article 6, only in combination with a permitted residential use. - 4.
+Use categories not expressly authorized are prohibited. - B. Permitted Accessory Uses - 1.
+The use of real property is subject to the provisions of Article 9.2.8, Allowed Uses. - 2.
 Accessory Uses are permitted as specified in Section 6.7, Accessory Uses. - 3.
-Accessory Uses not expressly authorized are prohibited.

-C. Use Table
+Accessory Uses not expressly authorized are prohibited. - C. Use Table